 - What is the extent of any injuries alleged by the claimant?

 - What past and future loss will the claimant incur as a result of their injuries?

 There are various time limits and procedures involved in making a claim against a party’s CTP insurance.
 A failure to comply may prevent a prospective claimant from pursuing their claim.

-We recommend that if you are injured in an accident with a motor vehicle or if a family member has died following a motor vehicle accident, we recommend that you contact our office and arrange an appointment to see one of our Personal Injury & Compensation Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+We recommend that if you are injured in an accident with a motor vehicle or if a family member has died following a motor vehicle accident, we recommend that you contact our firm and arrange an appointment to see one of our Personal Injury & Compensation Solicitors.
+Please call us on telephone on (02) 9233 4048 or send an email to email@example.com to book a consultation.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.

 Sorry, but no FAQs are available at this time.